nice-digital/nice-design-system/README.md

 Then follow the [usage](#usage) steps below...

 > Note: if you prefer to use npm rather than yarn, run npm `npm i @nice-digital/design-system --save` instead.

-> Note: The [Design System is on Bower](https://bower.io/search/?q=nice-design-system), but this installation method is unsupported.

 The installed package contains: